debanjandhar12/logseq-anki-sync/README.md

    - Restart Anki.

 4. Now, you can use the plugin by clicking Sync to Anki button. <br />
-   NB: Always make sure the anki is running before clicking the Sync to Anki button in obsidian.
+   NB: Always make sure the anki is running before clicking the Sync to Anki button.

 5. If you receive the message bellow, click `Yes`. <br />
    <p align="center">